thephpleague/omnipay-sagepay/README.md

 Sage Pay Form requires neither a server-to-server back-channel nor IP-based security.
+It does not require pre-registration of a transaction, so is ideal for a speculative "pay now" button on a page for instant purchases of a product or service.
+Unlike `Direct` and `Server`, it does not support saved card references or tokens.

 The payment details are encrypted on the server before being sent to the gateway from the user's browser.
 The result is returned to the merchant site also through a client-side